skim743/gritsbot_3/interfacing/README.md

 # Interfacing Scripts

-Make sure to change the network device name (ex. enp3s0) in restart_docker_containers.sh and shutdown_robots.sh to the name of the network device name of the computer.
+Make sure to change the network device name (ex. enp3s0) in restart_docker_containers.sh and shutdown_robots.sh to the name of the network device of the computer.

 To check the network device name of the computer (assuming the computer is connected to internet via a router), run
 ```